BEcorp/ebo-browser/USER_AGREEMENT.md

 ### 14.1 Entire Agreement ###

-These Terms (and any additional terms, rules and conditions of participation that EBO may post on the Service) constitute the entire agreement between you and EBO with respect to the Service and supersedes any prior agreements, oral or written, between you and MetaMask.
+These Terms (and any additional terms, rules and conditions of participation that EBO may post on the Service) constitute the entire agreement between you and EBO with respect to the Service and supersedes any prior agreements, oral or written, between you and EBO.
 In the event of a conflict between these Terms and the additional terms, rules and conditions of participation, the latter will prevail over the Terms to the extent of the conflict.

 ### 14.2 Waiver and Severability of Terms ###